 14.4.1.
-It is the sole responsibility of each PMA to request and obtain all necessary governmental authorizations and permits of the operation of drones during the Competition.
+It is the sole responsibility of each PMA to request and obtain all necessary governmental authorizations and permits for the operation of drones during the Competition.
 Failure to secure such authorization will not exempt the PMA from liability for any unauthorized drone use or related infractions under these Regulations.

 14.4.2.
-The unauthorized use of drones during the competition may result in a fine of ten thousand U.S. dollars (USD 10,000) per occurrence.
-Additionally, the Disciplinary Committee may apply FIFA Code of Ethics.
-Depending on the severity of the violation, the Disciplinary Committee may impose further sanctions, including but not limited to the deduction of points from the offending party.
+The unauthorized use of drones during the Competition may result in a fine of ten thousand U.S. dollars (USD 10,000) per occurrence.
+Additionally, the Disciplinary Committee may apply the FIFA Code of Ethics.
+Depending on the severity of the violation, the Disciplinary Committee may impose further sanctions, including but not limited to the deduction of points from the applicable PMA.

 14.5.
-If there is any doubt regarding the condition of the pitch once the visiting association has already left to play the match, the referee shall decide whether the pitch is playable or not.
-If the referee declares the pitch unplayable, the procedure to be followed is described in the Laws of the Game.
+If there is any doubt regarding the condition of the pitch once the visiting PMA has already left to play the match, the Referee shall decide whether the pitch is playable or not.
+If the Referee declares the pitch unplayable, the procedure in the Laws of the Game shall apply.

 14.6.
 The matches may be played in daylight or under floodlight.
-Matches played at night may be played only at venues where the floodlighting installations meet the minimum lighting requirements laid down by Concacaf Stadium Guidelines, i.e., that the whole pitch shall be evenly lit, with a minimum requirement lighting level of at least one thousand (1,000) vertical EV lux.
+Matches played at night may be played only at venues where the floodlighting installations meet the minimum lighting requirements included in the Concacaf Stadium Guidelines, i.e., that the whole pitch shall be evenly lit, with a minimum requirement lighting level of at least one thousand (1,000) vertical EV lux.
 Additionally, the uniformity gradient of light on the field of play should be of 1.4:1.
 An emergency power generator must also be available which, in the event of a power failure, guarantees at least two-thirds of the aforementioned intensity of light for the whole pitch.
 Concacaf is entitled to grant exceptions.

 14.7.
-All matches in the Competition must be identified, promoted, and advertised in accordance with Concacaf's relevant Commercial, Media and Regulations and qualifying competition Branding Guidelines.
+All matches in the Competition must be identified, promoted, and advertised in accordance with Concacaf's applicable Commercial and Media and the Competition Branding Guidelines.

 14.8.
-On matchdays, the teams must be entitled to warm up on the pitch before the match; time, weather, and pitch condition permitting.
+On match days, the teams must be entitled to warm up on the pitch before the match; time, weather, and pitch condition permitting.
 In principle, such warm-up will be thirty (30) minutes in length.
 If the pitch is not in good condition or the warm-up would negatively affect the state of the pitch for the match,

-Concacaf may limit the area on the field of play for the warm-up or shorten or cancel the warm-up session.
+Concacaf may limit the area on the field of play for the warm-up, shorten, or cancel the warm-up session.